 Steps in Breakdown method:

-- Estimate curable short lived physical and functional obsolesces.
+- Estimate curable short-lived physical and functional obsolesces.

-- Age and life expectancy of long lived items identified and incurable physical obsolescence estimated.
+- Age and life expectancy of long-lived items identified and incurable physical obsolescence estimated.

-- Estimating impact of external obsolescence
+- Estimating the impact of external obsolescence

 Limitation of breakdown method:

-- This method is complex and time consuming, hence not useful in mass appraisal.
+- This method is complex and time-consuming, hence not useful in mass appraisal.